Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Technical Appendices and Supplementary Material

 \subsection{Training details}

 We run all experiments on an NVIDIA GeForce RTX 3090 24G GPU and we run experiments with ResNet-18 on the CIFAR-10, CIFAR-100 and STL-10 dataset and ResNet-50 on the TinyImagenet dataset.
+We only deal with the difficult examples during training time.

 For CIFAR-10 we set batch size as 512, learning rate as 0.25 and base temperature as 0.5.
 We choose 0.15 as the $posHigh$ and 0.22 as the $posLow$.
 We set $\sigma$ as 0.03 and $\rho$ as 0.6 for CIFAR-10.
 For both our method and SimCLR, we evaluate the models using linear probing, when evaluating we set batch size as 512 and learning rate as 1.
 This experimental setup is also applicable to the Mixed CIFAR-10 dataset.